Twin Bridges (Danville, Indiana)

-Twin Bridges are two historic bridges located at Danville, Hendricks County, Indiana.
+Twin Bridges are two historic bridges located at Danville, Indiana.
 The Hendricks County Bridge #178 is a Baltimore through Truss bridge built in 1887.
 The wrought iron bridge measures 149 feet, 6 inches, long and spans White Lick Creek.
 The Big Four Railroad Bridge was built by the Big Four Railroad and built in 1906.
 It is a three-span concrete structure and spans White Lick Creek and County Road 150 East.
 Associated with the bridges is a cut stone railroad abutment built about 1870.

 It was added to the National Register of Historic Places in 2000.